 - The addition of text on the closest blank page?

 - All the color changes, including the blouse that changed from beige to a light pink?

-Did you catch the fact that the entire second image has been shifted one pixel to the left, which will be completely undetectable to a human… until the user shifts to a dark theme, and suddenly the image has an unexpected white hairline all along one side?
+Did you catch that the entire second image shifted one pixel to the left?
+This will be entirely undetectable for a human… until the user shifts to a dark theme.
+Suddenly the image has an unexpected white hairline all along one side!

 Backstop can turn a week-long hunt for visual differences into a ten-minute “push the button” exercise.
 No magenta?
 No changes.
 No changes?
 No problem—SHIP THAT SITE.

-Second, we make visual testing a part of our development workflow at the component level.
-Here’s the set of tools we’re using right now—Jest for writing tests, and Puppeteer for making screenshots—so that every pull request compares every component on every commit.
+Second, we make visual regression testing a part of our development workflow at the component level.
+Here’s the set of tools we’re using right now—Jest for writing tests and Puppeteer for making screenshots—so that every pull request compares every component on every commit.

-Using visual regression as a part of development means that “Whoops, I accidentally made a visual change seventy-five pages away, in a breakpoint that shouldn’t exist” is no longer something we worry about.
-Those (inevitable!) problems surface right away, while the developer is working, and they’re surfaced right in front of the person who can do something about it… instead of waiting two weeks for an observation to come from the QA team.
+Using visual regression testing as a part of development means that “Whoops, I accidentally made a visual change seventy-five pages away, in a breakpoint that shouldn’t exist” is no longer something we worry about.
+Those (inevitable!) problems surface right away while the developer is working.
+They’re surfaced right in front of the person who can do something about it instead of waiting two weeks for an observation from the QA team.

-Using visual regression both as a part of your QA process—and as a part of your continuous integration flow—reduces stress and errors, makes Pull Requests easier to review, and (dare we say it?) puts a lot of the fun back in hammering on the front-end.
-We offer workshops and hands-on clinics to show you how we do it, and to teach your team to customize these tools to match your flow.
+Using visual regression testing both as a part of your QA process—and as a part of your continuous integration flow—reduces stress and errors, makes Pull Requests easier to review, and (dare we say it?) puts a lot of the fun back into hammering on the front-end.
+And all of this happens without hammering front end regression testing.
+Think Company offers workshops and hands-on clinics to show you and your agency how Think Company does it and teach your team to customize these tools to match your flow.
 Let us know if you’re interested in learning more!